KRM7/gapp/docs/fitness-functions.md

 ### Variable chromosome lengths

-By default, the chromosome length is assumed to be constant.
+By default, the chromosome length is assumed to be constant, meaning that all of the solutions will have the same chromosome length which will not change throughout the run.
 If different candidates may have chromosomes of different lengths, the `variable_len` parameter in the constructor of `FitnessFunctionBase` has to be set to `true`.

 The chromosome length still has to be specified for the fitness function, but in this case it will only be used to generate